The Sharon Nursery children recently visited the Nasio Trust Organization.The trip entailed exploring the Nasio…

-Whether your visit is short or long-term, you need to get some essential vaccines to produce immunity against diseases you may come into contact with.
+Whether your visit to Kenya is short or long-term, you need to get some essential vaccines to produce immunity against diseases you may encounter.

-Vaccines play a vital role by preparing your body to fight against the diseases faster and effectively so that you do not fall sick.
+Vaccines play a vital role by preparing your body to fight against diseases faster and more effectively so you do not fall sick.

 You need to get these shots before going on your trip.